UnrealMultiple/TShockPlugin/CaiCustomEmojiCommand/README.en.md

-# Caicustomemojicommand custom expression command
+# CaiCustomEmojiCommand custom expression command

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: CAI
+- Author: Cai
-- Source: This warehouse
+- Source: this warehouse
-- Don't bother to lose some long commands?
-Try custom emoticon command and convert the commonly used commands with emoji execution
+- Too lazy to lose some long orders?
+Try to customize the emoticon command, and convert the commonly used command into emoticon execution.

 ## Update log